DosenbachGreene/processing_pipeline/README.md

 This pipeline requires 4dfp, fsl, freesurfer, and connectome workbench.

-> **__NOTE:__** This repo contains some licenses and install scripts for these dependencies.
-Because of this,
-> we may need to redo them to comply with the license agreements.
-For now, we are using the install scripts
-> in a private repo so we should be fine for now.

 To install the dependencies, you can use the `install_` scripts found in the `tools` folder of this repo.
 If you already have these dependencies installed, you can skip this step.